sksoumik/ai_ml/README.md

 As more layers using certain activation functions are added to neural networks, the **gradients of the loss function approaches zero**, making the network hard to train.

+**Why?**

+Certain activation functions, like the sigmoid function, squishes a large input space into a small input space between 0 and 1.
+Therefore, a large change in the input of the sigmoid function will cause a small change in the output.
+Hence, the derivative becomes small.

 However, when *n* hidden layers use an activation like the sigmoid function, *n* small derivatives are multiplied together.
 Thus, the gradient decreases exponentially as we propagate down to the initial layers.

+**Solution**

-The simplest solution is to use other activation functions, such as ReLU, which doesn’t cause a small derivative.
+1. The simplest solution is to use other activation functions, such as ReLU, which doesn’t cause a small derivative.
+2. Residual networks are another solution, as they provide residual connections straight to earlier layers.
+3.  batch normalization layers can also resolve the issue.
+As stated before, the problem arises when a large input space is mapped to a small one, causing the derivatives to disappear.
+Batch normalization reduces this problem by simply normalizing the input so |x| doesn’t reach the outer edges of the sigmoid function.

 ### Why ReLU